hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 So the following chain
     [<][<][<][<] }- Raspbery Pi connector

-is arranged in this U-shape (on its side)
+is arranged in this S-shape
     [<][<]
     [<][<] }----- Raspberry Pi connector
 ```